fcichos/exp3/docs/_sources/lectures/L18/overview_18.rst.txt

 Lecture Contents
 ================

-In Lecture 18 we will derive the Fresnel equations and discuss their meaning.
-We will have a look at more complex materials that are birefringent and at metals.
+In Lecture 18 we will introduce optically active materials and discuss the rotation of the electric field through optically active materials and the Faraday effect.
+In addition we will develop a model for the dielectric function in conducting media and for dipole radiation in a classial picture.